sghall/react-vertex/packages/core/docs/uniforms.md

 `name`: String name of the uniform as used in the shaders for the supplied program.

 `texture`: a [WebGLTexture](https://developer.mozilla.org/en-US/docs/Web/API/WebGLTexture) to bind to.

-`unit`: An integer.
-Specifies the unit (slot) where the texture is accessed.

 ###### Returns: